 Steam turbines are also used as marine engines on ships, where the limited dimensions are an advantage.
 Propulsion steam turbine locomotives were also built, but their diffusion was very limited.

-An alternative is the use of turbo-electric propulsion, in which the turbines generate electrical energy as in a power station and this is used to power electric motors that drive the propellers.
-Although the manufacturing cost is higher, this is profitable, since the energy consumption and maintenance costs are lower than that of a combustion engine of equivalent power.
+An alternative is the use of turbo-electric propulsion.
+In this system, the turbines generate electrical energy as in a power plant.
+The energy obtained is used to power electric motors that drive the propellers.